 Where You Can’t Get Married in the UK

-You can fall in love literally anywhere: at the checkouts in a supermarket, on a train, on a beach, in a hospital but the same cannot be said of marriage in the UK.
+You can fall in love literally anywhere: at the checkouts in a supermarket, on a train, on a beach, in a hospital but there still remain many places where you can’t get married in the UK legally.
 In fact, the Marriage and Civil Partnerships Regulations asserts that weddings cannot happen just anywhere.

-To further complicate proceedings, current UK law also prohibits civil marriages occurring on premises licensed for religious holdings.
+If you’d like to have a civil wedding and not a religious service but you love your pretty little parish church and think it would look perfect for your wedding day, unfortunately UK law prohibits civil marriages occurring on premises licensed for religious holdings.
 Up until 2012, there were even laws that stated marriages had to take place between 8:00 and 18:00!
 Thankfully, that is no longer law, giving couples the right to marry any time of day they choose (venue, officiant or minister willing, of course.)
+You can have a civil wedding in the splendid beauty of a historic chapel in several places now including the stunning De Vere Horsely Estate in Surrey, complete with cloisters!

 How to Get the Wedding You Want